zhangchl007/acme-fitness-store/README.md

 ![An image showing the end-to-end transaction of a SQL call](media/fitness-store-end-to-end-transaction-details.jpg)

-Navigate to the `Failures/Exceptions` blade - you can see a collection of exceptions:
+Navigate to the `Failures` blade and the `Exceptions` panel - you can see a collection of exceptions:

 ![An image showing application failures graphed](media/fitness-store-exceptions.jpg)